 out the following instructions.
 Alternatively you can replace

 Run the following commands:

-git clone https://github.com/Abstract-Tech/derex.runner.git cd derex.runner direnv allow pip install -r requirements.txt -e . cd examples/minimal/ ddc-services up -d # Start mysql, mongodb, rabbitmq and admin tools derex reset-mailslurper # Prime the mailslurper mysql database derex mysql reset # Prime the mysql database derex create-buckets # Create the S3-like buckets on Minio ddc-project up -d # Start LMS/CMS daemons and workers
+git clone https://github.com/Abstract-Tech/derex.runner.git cd derex.runner direnv allow pip install -r requirements.txt -e . cd examples/juniper/minimal/ ddc-services up -d # Start mysql, mongodb, rabbitmq and admin tools derex reset-mailslurper # Prime the mailslurper mysql database derex reset-rabbitmq # Create rabbitmq user and queue derex mysql reset # Prime the mysql database derex create-bucket # Create the S3-like buckets on Minio ddc-project up -d # Start LMS/CMS daemons and workers